Hollywood East: History of film in New England

 According moving picture archives Northeast Historic Film (NHF), these themes include Development of Yankee Characters, Smalltown Life Contrasted with city Values, Seafaring Tales, Family Secrets, and Haunted New England.
 These themes, rooted in centuries of New England culture, are complemented by the region's diverse natural landscape and architecture, from the Atlantic Ocean and brilliant fall foliage to church steeples and skyscrapers.

 After the motion picture's introduction to New England in the late 1800s, the region saw a boom in film production in the 1930s and 1940s due to the spread of talking pictures or "talkies."
 Classic movies set in Boston from this era include Captains Courageous (1937), Boomerang (1947), Lost Boundaries (1949) and Our Town (1940).
 The number of movies produced in Boston between the 1950s and 1980s averaged 10 per decade, including box office hits Boston Strangler (1968) and Jaws (1975), until the 1990s when film production in the region exploded thanks to new and improved filming infrastructure.
 This upward trend continued in the 2000s, due in large part to tax incentive programs put in place by regional governments to attract filmmakers and production companies.
 One such example is the Massachusetts Tax Incentive program.
-Many T.V. series were also filmed in New England during the 20th century, the most well known of them being Cheers, Ally McBeal, Boston Legal, and Sabrina the Teenage Witch.
+Many television series were also filmed in New England during the 20th century, the most well-known of them being Cheers, Ally McBeal, Boston Legal, and Sabrina the Teenage Witch.

-All in all, 352 TV series and films have been produced in Boston since 1900, with a number of them winning Academy Awards: Goodwill Hunting (1997), Jaws, (1975), The Departed (2006), The Fighter (2010).
+All in all, 352 TV series and films have been produced in Boston since 1900, with a number of them winning Academy Awards: Good Will Hunting (1997), Jaws, (1975), The Departed (2006), The Fighter (2010).
 The area has also produced many film and television stars, including but not limited to Ben Affleck, Matt Damon, Amy Poehler, Elizabeth Banks, Steve Carell, Ruth Gordon, John Krasinski, Edward Norton, Mark Wahlberg, and Matthew Perry.
 A full list can be found here, and a listing of notable films and television series produced in the area here.

-Recent Developments
+Recent developments

 In 2008, the name Hollywood East was used to brand Plymouth Rock Studios, a proposed movie studio that was to be built in Plymouth, Massachusetts before funding failed to materialize in 2009.
 More recently, the phrase has resurfaced thanks in part to the opening of New England Studios.